 - 2 Breakfasts, 2 Lunches, 2 Dinners

-Arrive in Ushuaia in the morning and disembark.
-Transfer to the airport for your onward flights.
+Arrive in Ushuaia in the morning and disembark after breakfast.
+Transfer to the airport for your flight to Buenos Aires.